radapdal/process/webdevelopmentworkflow.md

 It tackles:

-- expectations for this sprint
+- status of expectations for current sprint
 - highs and lows of each team member
 - workflow improvement
 - expectations for the next sprint